 Add a fruity kick to your water by infusing it with fresh fruits.
 Fruit-infused water is naturally sweet and rich in vitamins.
 Although you can infuse water with any fruits, citrus or tropical fruits and berries work best.
 You can also infuse your water with fresh herbs, such as mint and basil, or add a few slices of cucumber to keep it extra fresh.
 I always recommend preparing fruit-infused water in advance and refrigerating before transferring it to a thermally insulated water bottle that will keep it cold for hours.
 Ready to make your own?
 Check out our fruit infused water recipes.

 For anyone who prefers a to add a bit of caffeine to their drinks, homemade iced tea is a delicious alternative to plain water.
 It’s cheap and easy to make at home or at the office, and you can choose your favourite flavour.
 Black tea for a bitter taste, earl grey for something more traditional, or green tea for a herbal flavour.
 Add slices of citrus fruits, peach, or mango for extra flavour.
-You can prepare a jug of iced tea and leave it to steep in the refrigerator overnight or, for the less organised tea drinkers, fill half a stainless steel water bottle with hot tea, take out the tea bag, then fill to the top with ice.
+You can prepare a jug of iced tea and leave it to steep in the refrigerator overnight or, for the less organised tea drinkers, fill half a best stainless steel water bottle with hot tea, take out the tea bag, then fill to the top with ice.
+Checkout out thermos bottle for tea collection.

 Electrolyte Infused Water